 The first thing that catches the attention of Santa Elena is his name.
 The towns in the Yucatan Peninsula usually keep their Mayan name except in cases such as Mérida or Valladolid, the most developed populations by the settler.
 So find a Santa Elena between towns like Telchanillo, Sabacché, Oxkutzcab, Tecoh, Ticul, Acanceh, Kantunil, it surprises.

-His pre-Hispanic name was Noh Cacab (great villa in Spanish), to be exchanged for Villa Carlota in 1865 by Maximiliano.
+His pre-Hispanic name was Noh Cacab (great villa in Castilian), to be changed by that of Villa Carlota in 1865 by Maximiliano.
 Why the change?
-It was due to the foundation of an agricultural colony with 228 German emigrants, which despite having a lot of hype was not very successful, but that's how the name stayed.
-Carlota, Maximiliano's wife, apparently stayed in the months that the Germans arrived at the Hacienda de Mucuyché, near Santa Elena.
+It was due to the founding of an agricultural colony with 228 emigrant Germans, which despite having a lot of hype was not very successful, but that's how the name stayed.
+Carlota, Maximiliano's wife, apparently stayed during the months that the Germans arrived at the Hacienda de Mucuyché, near Santa Elena.
 During the Caste War, the town, of strong Mayan resistance, was burned and the Mayans called it Ele-Na (burned houses in Spanish).

 This revolutionary name lasted only a short time, until the imposition of the St. in front, and thus remained, Spanishized and blurred his rebel force.